KMVT

 KMVT (channel 11) is a television station in Twin Falls, Idaho, United States, affiliated with CBS and The CW Plus.
-It is owned by Gray Media alongside low-power, Class A Fox/MyNetworkTV affiliate KSVT-CD (channel 14).
-The two stations share studios on Blue Lakes Boulevard North/US 93 in Twin Falls; KMVT's transmitter is located on Flat Top Butte east of Jerome.
+It is owned by the E. W. Scripps Company alongside Fox affiliate KSVT-CD (channel 14) and ABC affiliate KSAW-LD (channel 6).
+KMVT and KSVT-CD share studios on Blue Lakes Boulevard North/US 93 in Twin Falls; KMVT's transmitter is located on Flat Top Butte east of Jerome.